Vit-O-Anjos/data-science-portfolio/README.md

 # Data Science Portfolio

-A curated collection of data science projects demonstrating skills in data analysis, machine learning, natural language processing, and Python programming.
-Includes exploratory data analysis, classification and regression modeling, NLP sentiment analysis with sarcasm detection, and fundamental neural network implementations.
+A comprehensive showcase of end-to-end data science work — from data cleaning and exploratory analysis to machine learning, NLP, and Python software engineering.
+Each project highlights practical problem-solving, modular code design, and production-ready practices.

 ## 👨‍💻 About Me
 [📖 Read my full background and skills](./about-me.md)